gramuah/unsupervised/README.md

 ## Requirements

-The has been developed and tested under Ubuntu 14.04 and Ubuntu 16.04.
+The project has been developed and tested under Ubuntu 14.04 and Ubuntu 16.04.

 A [Caffe](http://caffe.berkeleyvision.org/) installation is required.